-Jessica Newman is an associate in the Firm’s Litigation Group and a member of the Patent Litigation and Art Wine & Collectible Assets Groups.
+Jessica Newman is an associate in the Firm’s Litigation Group and a member of the Patent Litigation, Artificial Intelligence, and Art Wine & Collectible Assets Groups.
 Her practice focuses on general commercial litigation, corporate defense and investigation matters, and intellectual property litigation.

 Jessica has represented clients in a variety of industries and cases, including contract disputes, partnership disputes, copyrights, patents, trade secrets, healthcare fraud and abuse, commercial real estate and bankruptcy.